marcoalopez/GrainSizeTools/DOCS/_first_steps.md

 1. Use the [Spyder](https://www.spyder-ide.org/) integrated development environment (IDE) (Fig. 1), a MATLAB-like scientific IDE optimized for numerical computing and data analysis with Python.
 If you are familiar with MATLAB this is the easiest way to go.

-2. Use the [Jupyter notebook](https://jupyter.org/) (Fig. 2), a browser-based environment that allows you to create and share documents that may contain live code, equations, visualizations and narrative text.
+2. Use the [JupyterLab or the Notebook](https://jupyter.org/) (Fig. 2), a browser-based environment that allows you to create and share documents that may contain live code, equations, visualizations and narrative text.
+JupyterLab is just the next generation of the “classic” Jupyter Notebook so you can use either one interchangeably.

 Make your choice and launch it from the Anaconda navigator or just by typing ``Spyder`` or ``jupyter lab`` in the terminal.